Biden to Condemn Antisemitism in Speech Amid Gaza Protests

 The speech at the Capitol comes after Biden finally addressed the demonstrations last week, following days of silence that drew criticism from both Republicans and his fellow Democrats in an election year.

-"And he will speak to how since October 7, we've seen an alarming rise in anti-Semitism in the U/S/ -- in our cities, our communities and on our campuses."
+"And he will speak to how since Oct.
+7, we've seen an alarming rise in antisemitism in the U.S. – in our cities, our communities and on our campuses."

-Jewish students have reported an increase in antisemitism since Hamas's October 7 attack on Israel, and Israel's president said last week that US campuses were "contaminated" by hatred.
+Jewish students have reported an increase in antisemitism since Hamas' Oct.
+7 attack on Israel, and Israel's president said last week that U.S. campuses were "contaminated" by hatred.

 Biden "will reaffirm that we respect and protect the fundamental right to free speech," Jean-Pierre said, while at the same time making clear "there is no place on any campus or anywhere for anti-Semitism."